AnneHartebrodt/earth-ml-sensitivity/README.md

-# Sensitivity and Uncertainty of Machine learning models
+# Sensitivity and Uncertainty of Machine learning models for Predicting the Melting Temperature of Nanobodies

 The goal of this repository is to highlight challenges when training predictive models in biomedical science with limited data availability and shifts in data distributions which are hard to forsee and hard to predict.
 On the example of a small model for the prediction of nanobody melting temperature, we will highlight a common pitfall when training models based on sequences.
 Notably, sequences which are highly similar to sequences which have been 'seen' by the model during training are easier to predict than sequences which are dissimilar.
 The question a user of the model will have is how well they can expect their model to perform on data which is dissimilar to the sequences in the training data.